-In Need of a Motorcycle Accident Lawyer?
+In Need of a Motorcycle Accident Lawyer in Greenville, SC?

 Our David W. Martin Accident & Injury Lawyers in Greenville understand the joy and freedom motorcycle riding gives our South Carolina residents.
 We know that riding is more than a mode of transportation, but is a passion.

 The Insurance Institute of Highway Safety reported 148,851 motorcycles were registered in South Carolina last year.
 While not all motorcycle owners ride daily, some do commute to work — and elsewhere — on their bikes, while others enjoy long rides on the weekend.
 No matter how riders enjoy their motorcycles, the reality is, they are some of the most vulnerable motorists on our roadways.